Our TeamFarewell Harbour Lodge boasts a talented pool of deeply passionate guides and lodge staff who all contribute to our success as a team.

 He began laying the foundation for Bones Bay Lodge in 2009 to fulfill his passion for the BC west coast wilderness while simultaneously continuing his sales career in the commercial trailer sales sector.
 In 2015 he started his own commercial trailer sales company in partnership with a colleague in Spokane Washington called Inland Pacific Trailer Sales.
 Ryne, a dual US/Canadian citizen, has been married to Rebecca Brockway for 27 years and they have 4 grown children and a home in Spokane, Washington.

 KellI mcgrady - office & Reservations managerKelli loves wildlife, wild places and her family.
-After graduating from Simon Fraser University in 1988 with a degree in Criminology, Kelli worked with high risk youth and families also attaining a diploma in family and marital therapy.
+After graduating from Simon Fraser University in 1988 with a degree in Criminology, Kelli worked with high risk youth and families and also attained a diploma in family and marital therapy.
 While working as a counsellor in the Alternate School system in Vancouver, she spent the summer volunteering as a field assistant on a killer whale study in Johnstone Strait in 1990.
 This fed a lifelong passion for orcas as well as a desire to work in a wilderness setting.

-After meeting Tim, it didn't take long to leave the city behind and begin guiding sea kayaking expeditions in Baja Mexico's Sea of Cortez in the winter and the west coast of BC in Haida Gwaii and Clayoquot Sound in the summer.
-Kelli then co-ran a youth and wilderness program over a number of summers on the west coast of Vancouver Island and led a month-long sea kayak expeditions for 5 years for the National Outdoor Leadership School in Baja Mexico, Alaska and the coastal BC.
+After meeting Tim, it didn't take long to leave the city behind and begin guiding sea kayak expeditions in Baja Mexico's Sea of Cortez in the winter and the west coast of BC in Haida Gwaii and Clayoquot Sound in the summer.
+Kelli then co-ran a youth wilderness program over a number of summers on the west coast of Vancouver Island and led month-long sea kayak expeditions for 5 years for the National Outdoor Leadership School in Baja Mexico, Alaska and coastal BC.

 After years of amazing adventures in wild places, Kelli happily embraced life at home in the Comox Valley to raise Tim and Kelli's two sons, Connor and Kai.
-This involved homeschooling and lots of time spent outdoors on the oceans, rivers, lakes and mountains.
+This involved homeschooling and lots of time spent outdoors on oceans, rivers, lakes and mountains.